Los Angeles Commercial Truck Accident Attorneys

 What If I Am Partly At Fault In A Commercial Truck Accident?

 California’s pure comparative negligence rules still allow you to pursue compensation if you are partly at fault in a commercial truck accident.
-Under these rules, you can recover damages proportional to your degree of fault.
-For example, if the trucking company or driver is found to be 67% at fault and you are 33% at fault, you can still receive damages for the 67% responsibility of the other party.
+Under these rules, you can seek damages proportional to your degree of fault.
+For example, if the trucking company or driver is found to be 67% at fault and you are 33% at fault, you can still pursue damages for the 67% responsibility of the other party.

 Who Is Eligible To File A Claim For A Commercial Truck Accident?